Dec 1, 2025

 If data is sent to the cloud every time,

-there will inevitably be a time lag of "send → process → receive results".
+there will inevitably be a time lag of "Send → Process → Receive result".

-In scenes where a moment's decision can be critical, this latency poses a significant risk.
+In situations where instant decisions are critical, this latency poses a significant risk.

 • Facial data used for face recognition

-the risk of information leaks and unauthorized access can be reduced.
+By processing such sensitive information without exposing it externally, the risks of data leaks and unauthorized access can be reduced.

-The approach of processing data as much as possible on-site without sending it outside will be increasingly important in the future.
+The idea of "processing as much data as possible on-site without sending it out" is becoming an increasingly important area.

 • Numerous sensors installed in factories, warehouses, and buildings

-• Locations where communication environments are unstable, such as on ships, in mountains, and remote areas
+• Locations with unstable communication environments such as on ships, in the mountains, or isolated areas

-Edge AI is thriving in the following scenarios.
+Edge AI is active in the following situations.

-• At places where it is necessary to "make quick and intelligent decisions on-site without overly relying on the cloud", the value of Edge AI is expressed.
+• In places where it is required to "make quick and smart decisions on-site without over-relying on the cloud," the value of Edge AI is demonstrated.

 To summarize the points:

-• Edge AI is AI that conducts inference on field devices rather than the cloud
+• Edge AI is an AI that performs inference on devices at the site rather than in the cloud.